 For many of us, we dread working with yeast and making homemade bread.
-Also, it’s so easy to just pick up a loaf just about anywhere.
+Also, it’s so easy to just pick up a loaf anywhere.
 So with all that working against us, why even bother?
 I’ll tell you why, because this recipe is so easy, so quick with my proofing hack, and so good, you’ll never want to pick up store bought!

 Dutch oven breads are one of the easiest to throw together.
 You can leave them out to proof overnight, or if you’re craving bread on a whim like me most the time.. you can follow this recipe that requires no kneading and can be made within just an hour.
 Yep, you heard right, just about an hour and you have fresh bread!